akeneo/pim-community-dev/components/onboarder-retailer/doc/translations.md

 The translations are pulled from Crowdin everyday at 7:00 a.m.
 UTC.
 Github PRs are automatically created and merged by a Github Akeneo Nelson user.

-We are using our own configuration file for Onboarder serenity.
+We are using our own configuration file for Supplier Portal.
 It is not under VCS, it is configured directly on the Githook server.
 The filepath is `/home/akeneo/nelson/config/onboarder-serenity.yml`.